 1. Children possess an innate, biological predisposition for language acquisition: Noam Chomsky's Universal Grammar theory posits that humans are born with an inherent Language Acquisition Device (LAD), enabling them to rapidly master complex grammatical rules (Chomsky, 1965).
 This suggests that while environmental input is necessary, the fundamental structure for language is hardwired, influencing how educators view the natural emergence of grammar in learners.

-3. Language learning can be significantly influenced by environmental reinforcement: B.F.
+3. Language learning can be shaped by environmental reinforcement: B.F.
 Skinner's behaviourist perspective argues that language is acquired through operant conditioning, where correct utterances are reinforced and incorrect ones are extinguished (Skinner, 1957).
-While this theory effectively explains aspects of vocabulary acquisition and pronunciation, it struggles to account for the rapid learning of novel grammatical structures without direct reinforcement, prompting a more nuanced approach in teaching learners.
+While this theory effectively explains aspects of vocabulary acquisition and pronunciation, it struggles to account for the rapid learning of novel grammatical structures without direct reinforcement, prompting a more careful approach in teaching learners.

 Monday Morning Action Plan